Housesitting in Europe a guide to house sitting for everyone

-I don’t mean to imply that all housesitting is unicorns and rainbows though we have had to deal with the homeowner from hell we learned a lot about housesitting from it.
-Housesitting in Europe is a joy we have met many new friends and travelled to places we never expected to see in our lifetimes.
+I don’t mean to imply that all housesitting is unicorns and rainbows or stressful though we have had to deal with the homeowner from hell we learned a lot about housesitting from it.
+Housesitting in Europe is a joy and on our house sitting assignments we have met many new friends and travelled to places we never expected to see in our lifetimes.

 For homeowners debating whether or not to get a housesitter most platforms are free to sign up for and search for a sitter and there are so many benefits for you and your precious pets you can’t go wrong.

-- House Sitting Europe: Schengen Visas for Housesitters
+- House Sitting in Europe: Schengen Visas for Housesitters

 - International House-Sitting Benefits for Home Owners

 - Reasons to get a housesitter

 - Tips for Homeowners when arranging a housesit